Students can either choose to study Religious Studies or Philosophy at A level and different schools and colleges may only offer one or the other.

 Philosophy teaches you how to think for yourself and how to analyse and communicate ideas clearly and logically.

-The skills learned as part of studying philosophy can be useful in many different jobs that require logical thought or communication of ideas and many people who study philosophy go on to work in careers in law, education, politics or business.
+The skills learned as part of studying philosophy & religious studies can be useful in many different jobs that require logical thought or communication of ideas and many people who study philosophy / RS go on to work in careers in law, education, politics or business.

-Philosophy is often studied alongside history, English, psychology or sociology.
+Students who study Philosophy or Religious Studies often combine this subject with history, English, psychology or sociology.

 - Civil Service administrative officer